albertllousas/functional-domain-driven-design/README.md

 Well, pure functional code does it, but here we are mixing paradigms, so here my personal strategy to handle errors, and again, close to the domain:
 - Domain errors: Any error meaningful from the domain perspective, wrap it in a monad.
 - Crashes: Are you going to recover or do anything with an exceptional crash?
-Let it crash then and deal with them at the boundaries of your app.
+Let it crash then deal with them at the boundaries of your app.

 After this small introduction, let's fix our code introducing errors: